nlimpert/crosscut/guideline.rst

 -  Files: Files and paths look like :file:`path/file_name` or :file:`/home/{user}/catkin_ws` if there is a user-specific part.

-   .. internal:: Use the :rst:`:file:` role for files to provide a uniform look.
+   .. role:author:: Use the :rst:`:file:` role for files to provide a uniform
+      look.

       .. code-block:: rst